 Other Minnesota schools have enacted the REACH program, which stands for Relationships, Education, Accountability, Character, and Hard Work.
 It is offered as an elective course for students in grades 7 – 12, and allows them to learn to take responsibility for their actions.
 Schools who offer this type of program feel that it works better than a zero-tolerance program which removes students from being able to pursue an education.

 Release of Information

 Another issue highlighted by assaults on teachers and staff is the ability to access student records.
 Currently, students’ rights to privacy are protected under law by the US Department of Education.
 The Family Educational Rights and Privacy Act (FERPA) is a legal guideline to protect student privacy, but does not necessarily extend to educators or staff.

 Generally, the teacher that has been assaulted, must follow through by writing a referral or complaint to the school.
 This can also be followed up by criminal charges.
 For workmen’s compensation, the educational staff must also fill out an accident report and clearly define the actions of the student and how the injury occurred, be it a physical assault or mental abuse.
 The schools are mandated to provide paid sick leave while under treatment or doctor’s care for the assault.
-Teachers may choose to file criminal charges against the student or may file a civil suit against the parents of the students for damages.
+Teachers may choose to file criminal charges against the student or may file a civil suit against the parents of the student for damages.